Ir para Conteúdo principal

 • Business Registry Information Systems (BRIS)

-Aims to provide access to information about the companies in a cross-border context through a European electronic access point to registers, data bases and other services, including the interconnection between central, commercial and companies’ registers.
+With this project, businesses will have a single European electronic access point to registers, databases, and other services, including interconnections between commercial and corporate registers.

 • European Case Law Identifier (ECLI)